 Ryunosuke Endo is executive vice president of FUJI Television.

 Saori Sugeno is Executive Director, Economic Research with Daiwa Capital Markets Europe Limited.
 The views and opinions expressed in this article are the author’s own and do not reflect the official policy or position of Daiwa Capital Markets Europe Limited.

 Satoko Yuhara is a staff writer for the Sankei Shimbun.

 Satoshi Aida is a staff writer of Sankei Shimbun Economic news department.

 Sean Carroll is an English freelance football journalist who has been covering Japanese football for various domestic and international outlets since 2009.
-He covers this final of the Club World Cup from YOKOHAMA, Japan.
 Follow him on Twitter at @seankyaroru.

 Shigeki Harada is a senior staff writer for Sankei Shimbun.

 To the people of Japan: We are Megumi Yokota’s father and mother, Shigeru and Sakie.
 Thank you for everything you do to support us.
 We and the other family members of the abductees are getting older, and our bodies are growing weak.
 It is becoming difficult for us to stand on the front lines of the rescue efforts.
 We cannot make as many public appeals as we once could.
 But we will go on using every means available to us to appeal for the rescue of the abductees.
 We put down in writing here our thoughts and feelings for our daughter.
 We will fight until the end, believing that every abductee will come home again.
 We beg of you: join us in the fight.

 Shinichi Kiyomiya is a staff writer of the Sankei Shimbun Political News department.